fbpx

 However, it is important to note that families moving to Portugal can expect to find a different grading system from that of their home country for basic education, secondary education, and higher education.

-• Pre-school education: Ages 3 to 6
+• Public and private pre-schools: Ages 3 to 6

-• Basic education: Ages 6 to 15
+• Primary education: Ages 6 to 15

 • Upper secondary school: Ages 15 to 18